We may earn a commission when you buy through links in our articles. Learn more.

 Back to official Lego products again, the Lego Minifigure Display Case 16 might not store many bricks per square inch.
 But for Minifigure collectors who want to both protect and display their most treasured Lego characters, it’s a perfect, eye-catching option.

 Available in a number of sizes and widths, these display cases can be stacked, wall mounted, and take other small Lego builds.
 They provide quick access via opening fronts, and offer plenty of Lego quality.
 Seems like a dumb option?
-Minfigure prices can get staggeringly high, so they’re worth storing and displaying well.
+Prices for the rarest Lego minifigures can get staggeringly high, so they’re worth storing and displaying well.

 Ikea x Bygglek system, one of the best Lego storage ideas